 From 5 am to 11:50 pm, bus number 46 runs from both airport terminals to Plaça d’Espanya.

-Unless you have already purchased a T-casual or Hola Barcelona Travel Card, the journey costs €2.40.
+Unless you’ve already purchased a T-casual or Hola Barcelona Travel Card online, the journey costs €2.40.

 This is slightly cheaper than the Aerobus but has the disadvantages of being slower, less frequent (2 per hour) and not having a dedicated space for luggage.